-- To ensure buildings integrate with the scale of buildings in the street. - Ensure new buildings are composed of façades that contain a single storey element with recessive upper levels. - Ensure upper level additions to existing dwellings are sufficiently setback to minimise their visibility. - Allow buildings of up to 3 storeys within streetscapes already characterised by 2 and 3 storey apartments. - Ensure roof forms integrate with the pitched roofs in the streetscape where this is characteristic.
+- To maintain the predominantly single storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - Ensure new buildings are composed of façades that contain a single storey element with recessive upper levels. - Ensure upper level additions to existing dwellings are sufficiently setback to minimise their visibility and appear as a recessive element. - Allow buildings of up to 3 storeys in streetscapes already characterised by apartments. - Ensure visible roof forms integrate with the pitched roofs in the streetscape.

-- Two storey façades to the street. - Flat or curved roofs in consistent, historic streetscapes. - Large bulky buildings or extensions that dominate the precinct's historic buildings and streetscapes.
+- Two storey façades to the street. - Large bulky buildings or extensions that dominate the streetscapes.